yb66/Campo/README.markdown

 # Campo #

 A static dynamic form builder into haml.
 Yep, static _and_ dynamic.
-Use it to statically create a form into haml, but you may notice it's taken advantage of haml's "add a hash to the front of the attributes and it'll get merged" property. http://haml-lang.com/docs/yardoc/file.HAML\_REFERENCE.html#attribute_methods.
+Use it to statically create a form into haml, but you may notice it's taken advantage of haml's "add a hash to the front of the attributes and it'll get merged" property.
+[See Haml docs for more](http://haml-lang.com/docs/yardoc/file.HAML_REFERENCE.html#attribute_methods).
 More on that below.

 Btw, I'll be using this with Sinatra, if you're using Rails you'll need to work out how that's done as I don't know.